-The mission of the Motility and Cytoskeleton Subgroup is to understand the basic mechanisms that underlie motility and contractility of biological systems.
-These processes are ultimately the result of molecular motors that convert chemical energy stored in ATP into mechanical energy that drives, for example, cell motility, cytokinesis and muscle contraction.
-The structure and function of the motor families myosin, kinesin and dynein are frequent topics of the annual meetings of the subgroup.
-Areas of focus also include the regulatory proteins that control the activity of motors and the cytoskeleton, which provides a structural framework within which the motors operate.
+he mission of the Motility and Cytoskeleton Subgroup is to understand the basic mechanisms that underlie motility and contractility of biological systems.
+These processes are ultimately the result of molecular motors or contractile filaments that convert chemical energy stored in ATP/GTP into mechanical energy that drives, for example, cell motility, cytokinesis and muscle contraction.
+The structure and function of the motor families myosin, kinesin and dynein and the cytoskeletal filaments F-actin and microtubules are frequent topics of the annual meetings of the subgroup.
+Areas of focus also include the regulatory proteins that control the activity of motors and the cytoskeleton,.

 Motility and Cytoskeleton Subgroup Bylaws